websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/web-content-structures/managing-structures.md

 # Managing Structures

-You can manage Structures from the Structures Page.
-Follow these steps:
+You can manage Structures from the Structures Page:

 1. Open the Product Menu and go to the Site Menu heading &rarr; *Content & Data* &rarr; *Web Content*.
 1. Select the *Structures* tab.